Code-Voyage-CF/code-voyage/README.md

 - **sqlite3"**: "^5.1.7"
 - **supertest**: "^7.0.0"

-## 🔄 Change Log

-Stay up-to-date with the latest enhancements and improvements made to this project:

-- **PLACEHOLDER**: [Timestamp] - Description of change.

-## 🕒 Estimates

-Plan your workflow efficiently with accurate time estimates for project completion:

-- **PLACEHOLDER**: [Estimated time for completion]

 ## 🤝 Credit and Collaborations

 We extend our heartfelt gratitude to the [Code Voyage Team](https://github.com/Code-Voyage-CF) for their invaluable collaboration and unwavering support during the development of this project.